ghb24/NECI_STABLE/documentation/sphinx_src_build/source/input/calc.rst

     separate simulations.
 If there are enough particles, then this should be sufficient.
     Less memory is required, since no hashes need to be stored.
 Also, no communication is needed, so the routine should scale better as the number of walkers grows.

+**ROTOANNIHILATION**
+    Default false

+    A parallel FCIMC option which is a different - and hopefully better scaling - algorithm.
+    This is substantially different to previously.
+It should involve much less memory.
+    **MEMORYFACANNIHIL** is no longer needed (**MEMORYFACPART** still is), and you will need to specify a **MEMORYFACSPAWN** since newly spawned walkers are held on a different array each iteration.
+    Since the newly-spawned particles are annihilated initially among themselves, you can still specify **ANNIHILATEATRANGE** as a keyword, which will change things.

 **FIXSHELLSHIFT** [ShellFix] [FixShift]
     Default 0,0.D0